 Dollar Tree (DLTR) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the discount retailer had lost 1.41% over the past month.
-This has was narrower than the Retail-Wholesale sector's loss of 9.37% and the S&P 500's loss of 9.93% in that time.
+Coming into today, shares of the discount retailer had gained 3.71% in the past month.
+In that same time, the Retail-Wholesale sector lost 6.55%, while the S&P 500 lost 6.15%.

-Dollar Tree will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Dollar Tree as it approaches its next earnings release.
 On that day, Dollar Tree is projected to report earnings of $1.16 per share, which would represent year-over-year growth of 20.83%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.83 billion, up 6.45% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.83 billion, up 6.45% from the year-ago period.

-DLTR's full-year Zacks Consensus Estimates are calling for earnings of $7.27 per share and revenue of $28.01 billion.
-These results would represent year-over-year changes of +25.34% and +6.46%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $7.27 per share and revenue of $28.01 billion, which would represent changes of +25.34% and +6.46%, respectively, from the prior year.

-Any recent changes to analyst estimates for Dollar Tree should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Dollar Tree.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.1% higher.
-Dollar Tree is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Consensus EPS estimate has moved 0.01% lower within the past month.
+Dollar Tree is currently a Zacks Rank #4 (Sell).

-Digging into valuation, Dollar Tree currently has a Forward P/E ratio of 18.7.
-This valuation marks a discount compared to its industry's average Forward P/E of 20.4.
+Investors should also note Dollar Tree's current valuation metrics, including its Forward P/E ratio of 19.47.
+Its industry sports an average Forward P/E of 21.32, so we one might conclude that Dollar Tree is trading at a discount comparatively.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 220, putting it in the bottom 13% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 218, which puts it in the bottom 14% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report